 - Let us know if a provider has a practice of waiving copayments or deductibles.

 - Report suspected fraud to Special Investigations.

-Our Corporate Audit Department's Special Investigations Unit (SIU) is responsible for minimizing Cigna's risk of health care fraud.
-The SIU partners with Cigna's Customer Service Claim Centers and others to help identify suspicious claims, stop payments to fraudulent providers and punish wrongdoers.
+Our Corporate Audit Department's Special Investigations (SI) team is responsible for minimizing Cigna's risk to health care fraud.
+The SI team partners with Cigna's Customer Service Claim Centers and others to help identify suspicious claims, stop payments to fraudulent providers and punish wrongdoers.

-The SIU also works with state and federal law enforcement, regulatory agencies and other insurance companies to detect and prevent health care fraud and assist in the pursuit of restitution and/or prosecution of health care fraud offenders.
-The SIU staff includes trained professionals with expertise in investigations, health care, claims processing, law enforcement and accounting.
+The SI team also works with state and federal law enforcement and regulatory agencies and other insurance companies to detect, prevent and prosecute health care fraud.
+The SI team includes trained professionals with expertise in investigations, health care, nursing, law enforcement and accounting.

 - Write to us: